Reviews You Can Rely On

 Sound Quality

-If you're looking for an exciting and dramatic listening experience, the Beats Studio Pro sound is forward, almost punching you in the face with its powerful presence.
-The volume cranks up “loud-loud” and maintains most of its outstanding clarity, though the trebles can strike a bit too high on the max setting.
+The Beats Studio Pro sound is forward, almost punching you in the face with its powerful presence, creating an exciting and dramatic listening experience.
+The volume cranks up loud and maintains most of its outstanding clarity, though the trebles can strike a bit too high on the maximum setting.

 Sound Quality Ratings